enketo/enketo-express/APIv2.md

 ```
 The returned URL contains the 'feature' (and not the Database), so a single survey can be served with different default to different users.

+# /survey/all endpoint
+Returns both url (online-only) and offline_url (offline-capable) url properties for each survey.
+Does not return 'subdomain' property any more.
+Returns new enketo_id property to replace this.

+# /surveys/list endpoint
+Returns list of surveys with **all urls** (like survey/all).

 # postMessage
 All */iframe endpoints now accept a `parent_window_origin` parameter to enable an iframed webform to post messages to its parent window.